Bethesda in Montgomery County, Maryland — The American Northeast (Mid-Atlantic)

 Topics.
 This historical marker is listed in these topic lists: Science & Medicine • Women.
 A significant historical year for this entry is 1942.

 Location.
 39° 0.138′ N, 77° 6.536′ W. Marker is in Bethesda, Maryland, in Montgomery County.
-Marker is on Cloister Drive just south of Center Drive, on the right when traveling south.
+It is on Cloister Drive just south of Center Drive, on the right when traveling south.
 Marker in in front of Building 60 -- The Cloisters -- on the NIH campus.
 Touch for map.
 Marker is at or near this postal address: 1 Cloister Court, Bethesda MD 20814, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Walter Johnson House (approx. 0.2 miles away); Tree of Hippocrates (approx. ¼ mile away); At This Location (approx. 0.3 miles away); The Louis Stokes Laboratories (approx. 0.4 miles away);
+At least 8 other markers are within walking distance of this marker: Walter Johnson House (approx. 0.2 miles away); Sky Horizon (approx. Ό mile away); Tree of Hippocrates (approx. Ό mile away); At This Location (approx. 0.3 miles away); President Franklin D. Roosevelt dedicated the NIH Bethesda campus on this site, October 31, 1940 (approx. 0.4 miles away); Claude Denson Pepper Building

-2. Building 60 - The Cloisters.
+Also see . . .
+Building 60 - The Cloisters.
 NIH Office of Research Facilities.
 (Submitted on April 19, 2014, by Allen C. Browne of Silver Spring, Maryland.)

-Photographed By Allen C. Browne, April 17, 2014
+Photographed by Allen C. Browne, April 17, 2014

-7. The Cloisters -- Building 60
+8. The Cloisters -- Building 60

 The Lasker Center shares the Cloisters with the Howard Hughes Research Scholars Program of the Howard Hughes Medical Institute (HHMI), and the Foundation for Advanced Education in the Sciences (FAES).
 The Cloisters was the Convent of the Sisters of the Visitation.